seirin-blu/Firefox-Halo/README.md

 v3.6.0: Stops URL bar magnification and adds profile clarification for the different versions of Halo

+v4.0.0: v4.0.0 adds a ton of new features to Firefox Halo.
+Among these changes is a bookmark toolbar that authides and shows, customization of several about: pages.

 ## Missing Features
 * Border around hamburger menu should be red or not exist.